-Power is needed on the farm for a variety of operations which may be either mobile or stationary.
-Examples of mobile operations are transportation of produce and field operations like ploughing, spraying, etc. stationary applications include threshing, extraction, irrigation, etc. human power is by far the earliest source of power and continues to be important.
+Power is needed on the farm for a variety of operations which may be either mobile (tractive) or stationary.
+Examples of mobile operations are seed bed preparation, field operations like ploughing, harrowing, cultivation, weeding, harvesting and transportation of produce.
+Stationary work includes silage cutting, feed grinding, threshing, winnowing, silage cutting, feed grinding, threshing, winnowing, extraction and lifting of irrigation water.

+Human power is by far the earliest source of power and continues to be important.
 However, as civilization progressed, man harnessed other sources of power to supplement or replace the power he was able to produce and thus reduce drudgery of farm work.